Code of Conduct

 • I am a responsible and engaged learner

-• I am caring and respectful to myself, to others, and my environment
+• I am caring and respectful to myself, to others and to the environment

 • E – Empathetic, engaged